jboybokungu/jonathan-password/README.md

 ## Usage
-Click on "generate password" and answer the questions that will pop in order to get a password
+Click on "generate password" and answer the questions that will pop up and a generated password will appear based on your responses

 ## Screenshots